boxart/boxart-boiler/README.md

 ## Why the DOM?

-The DOM's boxmodel lends itself to responsive 2D-casual game board layouts, and the highly-tuned HTML render flows of our browsers are more battery safe than canvas or WebGL alternatives, while also providing opportunities for graphics acceleration and performance.
+The HTML Document Object Model, or [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), and its accompanying CSS [box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model) lend themselves to responsive 2D-casual game board layouts.
+The highly-tuned HTML render flows of our browsers are more battery safe than canvas or WebGL alternatives, while also providing opportunities for graphics acceleration and performance.
 With boxart-boiler games, the idea is to build DOM-first.
 If you want to drop down into lower level drawing APIs, you can always temporarily rasterize and enhance an element outside of boxart.

-Moreover, HTML gives us a way to represent whatever information we mean to convey visually, no matter how complex, in a way that assistive technologies can tap into.
-This is how we can make truly _open_ Open Web Games.

 ## Getting Started with BoxArt

 To start working with this repo and build your own responsive, accessible game we recommend you either download the code for the latest release from the [releases] page, or fork this repo and use git to clone your fork.

 Once the code is on your machine open a terminal in its directory and run `npm install`; this will install all our dependencies and you'll be able to run the project's grunt tasks.
 To see the site hosted locally run `grunt` and visit [http://localhost:8080] in your browser of choice.

 ## System Dependencies

 In order to use or contribute to this repo you'll need the following things installed on your system:

   - [NodeJS/NPM]
   - [Git]